matezs/Diablo-IV-AHK-WASD/README.md

 	movement to become skewed.
 3) After script detects the game window, you will hear a beep within 3 seconds.
 The script becomes actively listening after the beep.
-4) Since the script triggers movement by left mouse clicks, it is important to configure the game appropriately, allowing proper synergy between the programs: <br/>
+4) Since the script triggers movement by F14 key, it is important to configure the game appropriately, allowing proper synergy between the programs: <br/>
 	a) OPTIONS -> CONTROLS -> GAMEPLAY section: turn off 'Combine Move/Interact/Basic Skill Slot'. <br/>
-	b) Do not bind any skills with left mouse button (otherwise movement instructions will trigger skills if accidentaly aimed at monsters). <br/>
-	c) Bind 'Move' to left mouse button. <br/>
+	c) Bind 'Move' to F14 key.
+To bind F14 in-game, run the "F1_to_F14.ahk" script and press F1 when assigning the key in game settings. <br/>
 	d) Unbind anything from W/A/S/D keys. <br/>

 5) You still control the aim of your skills and the direction of evade with your mouse cursor.